 Revolving pools allow investors to invest/redeem independently at any time.
 A decentralized solver mechanism matches investments and redemptions and ensures that certain preferences (e.g. DROP redeem seniority) are considered and the pool's risk metrics are intact.
 This ensures that Asset Originators have a constant source of liquidity while investors can flexibly invest and redeem.

 Investors can be whitelisted for either one (or both) of Tinlake's two tranches.
-To invest into TIN or DROP Investors lock their investment in DAI into the Tinlake pool at any time during an epoch.
-Investments and are redemptions are then executed at the end of an epoch, usually every 24 hours.
-A decentralized, automatic mechanism matches investments and redemptions making sure the pools risk metrics remain intact, e.g. the DROP tranche is always protected by a minimum of TIN investors who take the first loss.
+To invest into TIN or DROP investors lock their investment in DAI into the Tinlake pool at any time during an epoch.
+Investments and redemptions are then executed at the end of an epoch, usually every 24 hours.
+A decentralized, automatic mechanism matches investments and redemptions making sure the pool's risk metrics remain intact, e.g. the DROP tranche is always protected by a minimum of TIN investors who take the loss first.

-When the investments are executed the investors receive TIN or DROP token in exchange for the DAI locked.
-Transactions are executed at the current token prices reflecting the accrued interest and value according to the underlying [NAV model](link to valuation section) over time.
-DROP token acrrue interest at the DROP rate on the deployed capital.
-The TIN token additionally captures the spread betwee DROP rate and Financing Fee but also bears potential losses in the form of write-offs.
-To redeem TIN/DROP tokens Investors lock these tokens into Tinlake and after the execution of the order they can collect the corresponding amount in DAI based on the current token price.
-TIN and DROP tokens for investments and received DAI for redemptions can be collected at any time, independent of epochs.
-Until collection TIN and DROP tokens remain securely locked in the Tinlake smart contracts and already accrue interest and earn CFG awards.
+When the investments are executed the investors receive TIN or DROP tokens in exchange for the DAI locked.
+Transactions are executed at the current token prices reflecting the accrued interest and value according to the underlying NAV model over time.
+The DROP token accrues interest at the DROP rate on the deployed capital.
+The TIN token additionally captures the spread between DROP rate and financing fee but also bears potential losses in the form of write-offs.
+To redeem TIN/DROP tokens investors lock these tokens into Tinlake and after the execution of the order they can collect the corresponding amount in DAI based on the current token price.
+TIN and DROP tokens for investments and received DAI for redemptions can be collected at any time, independent of an epoch.
+Until collection TIN and DROP tokens remain securely locked in the Tinlake smart contracts and already accrue interest and earn CFG rewards.